The Best 4 Days In London Itinerary

 How to move around London

-Things to consider when moving around by metro in London are:
+Things to consider when moving around by subway in London are:

 • There always are renovation works which cause closure of certain stations, so you may be forced to find alternative routes.